 antonym: scenes of childhood installation + performance at JACK.
-Sugar Vendil & ayo ohs. photo by Eric Hudgman
+Sugar Vendil & ayo ohs. photo by Eric Hodgman

-Antonym: the opposite of nostalgia is a memoir of a Filipinx American childhood that interweaves chamber music, dance, and nonlinear theater.
+Antonym: the opposite of nostalgia is a memoir of a lonely yet hopeful Filipinx American childhood that interweaves chamber music, dance, and nonlinear theater.
+It premiered on January 6-7, 2026, Out Front!
+Fest by Pioneers Go East Collective and is available for touring.

 It also exists in installation-performance form, antonym: scenes of childhood that includes hands-on activities for guests.
 Info on each project below.